x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-distribution-groups/manage-distribution-groups.md

 - In the EAC, navigate to **Recipients** \> **Groups**.
 The new distribution group is displayed in the group list.
 Under **Group Type**, the type is **Distribution group**.

-- In the Shell, run the following command to display information about the new distribution group.
+- In Exchange Online PowerShell, run the following command to display information about the new distribution group.

   ```
-  Get-DistributionGroup <Name> | FL Name,RecipientTypeDetails,PrimarySmtpAddress
+  Get-DistributionGroup <Name> | Format-List Name,RecipientTypeDetails,PrimarySmtpAddress
   ```

 > [!NOTE]
 > You can create or mail-enable only universal distribution groups.
-To convert a domain-local or a global group to a universal group, you can use the [Set-Group](https://technet.microsoft.com/library/924e6eb5-bb06-4e15-b122-cab414291cef.aspx) cmdlet using the Shell.
+To convert a domain-local or a global group to a universal group, you can use the [Set-Group](https://technet.microsoft.com/library/924e6eb5-bb06-4e15-b122-cab414291cef.aspx) cmdlet using Exchange Online PowerShell.
 You may have mail-enabled groups that were migrated from previous versions of Exchange that are not universal groups.
-You can use the EAC or the Shell to manage these groups
+You can use the EAC or Exchange Online PowerShell to manage these groups

 ### Change distribution group properties